Camrose Community Visionary: Kelly Schweitzer

 Imagine fleeing Syria to start a new life with your spouse and seven children.
 You’re starting from scratch, doing your family of nine’s laundry in the bathtub because you don’t have a washer and dryer.

-This Christmas marks the eighth year Vision will deliver gifts and food to families in the Camrose community.
+This Christmas marks the twelfth year Vision will deliver food hampers to families in the Camrose community.
 And it’s all because Kelly saw a room full of community-minded folks who could give back.
 “It’s just a gift from our hearts,” she says.